Siouxsie and the Banshees: Hyæna, Tinderbox and Through the Looking Glass (1983–1987)

-During 1983, the band members worked on several side projects; Siouxsie and Budgie composed the first Creatures album, Feast, while Severin and Smith recorded as the Glove.
+During 1983, the band members worked separately; Siouxsie and Budgie composed the first Creatures album, Feast, while Severin and Smith recorded as the Glove.
 Smith then insisted on documenting his time with the Banshees, so the group released a cover version of the Beatles' "Dear Prudence" in September 1983.
 It became their biggest UK hit, reaching number 3 on the Singles Chart.
 They also released a live double album and video, Nocturne, and completed their sixth studio album, Hyæna.
 Shortly before its release in May 1984, Smith left the group, citing health issues due to an overloaded schedule, being in two bands at once.

 With ex-Clock DVA guitarist John Valentine Carruthers replacing Smith, the Banshees then reworked four numbers from their repertoire, augmented by a string section, for The Thorn EP.
 NME praised the project: "The power of a classical orchestra is the perfect foil for the band's grindingly insistent sounds".
 The new Banshees line-up spent much of 1985 working on a new record, Tinderbox.
 The group finished the song "Cities in Dust" before the album, so they rushed its release as a single prior to their longest tour of the UK.
 Tinderbox was released in April 1986.
 Sounds magazine said: "Tinderbox is a refreshing slant on the Banshees' disturbing perspective and restores their vivid shades to pop's pale palette".
-Due to the length of time spent working on Tinderbox, the group desired spontaneity and decided to record an album of cover songs, Through the Looking Glass, in 1987.
+Due to the length of time spent working on Tinderbox, the group desired spontaneity and decided to record an album of cover songs, Through the Looking Glass (1987).
 Mojo magazine later praised their version of "Strange Fruit".
 After the album's release, the band realised Carruthers was no longer fitting in and decided to work on new material as a trio.

 Peepshow (1988–1990)

 Following a lengthy break, the band recruited multi-instrumentalist Martin McCarrick and guitarist Jon Klein.
-The quintet recorded Peepshow in 1988, with non-traditional rock instrumentation including cello and accordion.
+The quintet recorded a multifaceted album, Peepshow in 1988, with non-traditional rock instrumentation including cello and accordion.
 Q magazine praised the album in its 5-star review: "Peepshow takes place in some distorted fairground of the mind where weird and wonderful shapes loom".
 The first single, "Peek-a-Boo", was seen by critics as a "brave move" with horns and dance elements.
 Sounds wrote: "The snare gets slapped, Siouxsie's voice meanders all around your head and it all comes magically together".
-"Peek-a-Boo" was their first real breakthrough in the United States.
+"Peek-a-Boo" was their first real breakthrough in the United States, peaking at number 52 on the Billboard Hot 100.
 After the tour, the band decided to take a break, with Siouxsie and Budgie recording as the Creatures and releasing their most critically acclaimed album, Boomerang, while Severin and McCarrick worked on material together.